PedestrianDynamics/jupedsim/docs/pages/jpsreport/jpsreport_inifile.md

 - `area_L`: a reference segment line defined by  two points.

 `area_L` is only used in method A, while  `area_B` is used for method B, method C and method D.
 Several measurement areas can be given and distinguished with different `id`.
+Measurement areas must be defined within one room according to the geometry file.
+They should not spread over several rooms or cross with walls.

 The parameter `zPos` is used to indicate the position of measurement area in z axis. `zPos` is useful for geometry with several stories.